wikimedia/wikilearn-edx-theme/README.md

 We follow a three phase deployment strategy.

-First, we deploy the develop branch to the Development Environment.
-Then, deploy to the staging environment which is a mirror of the production environment.
+First, we deploy the develop branch to the Development Environment for testing and verification.

+Once everything looks good, we make a new release/tag and then deploy that release/tag to the staging environment which is a mirror of the production environment

-Once everything is tested, we deploy to the production environment.
+Once everything is verified, we finally deploy to the production environment.

 The servers are available live on the following urls: